restackio/examples-python/community/recall/README.md

 )
 ```

-Focus on building your logics while Restack ensures efficient and resilient workflow execution.
+Combine your Recall steps (fetch meeting transcripts, metadata, etc.) with LLM calls, and Restack ensures each step is handled in order without manual synchronization.

-### On Restack UI
+## On Restack UI

-You can see from the parent workflow how long each child workflow stayed in queue and how long was the execution time.
+You can see how long each workflow or step stayed in the queue and the execution details:

 ![Parent Workflow](./ui-parent.png)

-And for each child workflow, for each step you can see how long the function stayed in queue, how long the function took to execute and how many retries happened.
+For each child workflow, you can see how many retries occurred and how long each function took to execute:

 ![Child Workflow](./ui-child.png)